-Visiting Cambodia is an experience that will live inside of you forever.
-Having endured colonization, brutal wars, and everyday hardships, the Cambodian people have somehow still emerged as warm and welcoming to visitors of their country.
+Visiting Cambodia is an experience that will change you.
+Having endured colonization, brutal wars, and everyday hardships (land mines are a daily threat for some), the Cambodian people still happily welcome visitors to their country.

-As tourists to this special place, it is paramount that we represent ourselves well to ensure a warm welcome for others that follow.
+As tourists in this special place, it is paramount that we represent ourselves well to ensure a warm welcome for others that follow.

 The people in Cambodia understand that visitors may not be familiar with all of their customs, but by showing a respectful effort you will gain trust, friendship, and have a better overall experience in this exciting part of Southeast Asia.